UNAM

 • See the Coyoacán Market, an iconic landmark in this neighbourhood where you can find anything, from vegetables to baskets and get to know the daily life of the locals.

-You will start your tour by exploring the Xochimilco area, its famous river channels and chinampas (floating gardens), which were used by ancient civilizations as a system of agriculture and commerce since pre-Hispanic times.
+You will meet your group in Mexico City and travel to the Xochimilco area.
+You will explore its famous river channels and chinampas (floating gardens), which were used by ancient civilizations as a system of agriculture and commerce since pre-Hispanic times.
 You'll learn about the history of this UNESCO World Heritage Site, first established as a pre-Columbian city on the shores of Lake Xochimilco just south of Mexico City.

-In the same neighbourhood, you'll visit the Frida Kahlo Museum, known as "The Blue House", where this world-renowned Latin American artist lived and died, filled with personal objects from Frida’s life and artworks inspired by her life experiences that will give you a better understanding of this great Mexican artist.
+In the same neighbourhood, you'll visit the Frida Kahlo Museum, known as "The Blue House", one of Mexico City's most beloved and significant cultural landmarks.
+Discover the place where this world-renowned Latin American artist lived and died, filled with personal objects from Frida’s life and artworks inspired by her life experiences that will give you a better understanding of this great Mexican artist.
+The house also served as a residence for Kahlo's husband, the famous muralist Diego Rivera.
+Their tumultuous yet deeply passionate relationship is a significant part of the museum's narrative.

 At the end of your tour, you'll have learned so much about Mexican culture and history—and chances are, you'll have made some new friends along the way!